 Every year, Zegrahm’s field leaders and program managers create a line-up of expeditions that are so far from standard travel routes, it virtually guarantees a truly once-in-a-lifetime vacation.
 For 2020, Zegrahm offers an array of small-ship cruises and overland adventures to satisfy everyone’s interests.

 Those interested in Asia may enjoy cruising Along the Mekong, enjoying timeless river scenes, discovering the Buddha-crammed Pak Ou Caves, and exploring beautiful Luang Prabang, a UNESCO World Heritage Site.
 History lovers will enjoy circumnavigating the Black Sea and exploring the surrounding countries’ busy bazaars, archaeological treasures, and stunning landscapes.

-Discussing Zegrahm’s new destinations, Nicholson shares, “In 2020 we have a new Palau to Taipei sailing, which goes to two National Parks in the Philippines—Tubbataha Reef and Apo Reef—that even other expedition travel companies have not started going.
+Discussing some of Zegrahm's upcoming destinations, Nicholson shares, “In 2020, we have a new Palau to Taipei sailing, which goes to two National Parks in the Philippines—Tubbataha Reef and Apo Reef—that even other expedition travel companies have not started going.
 The underwater life is phenomenal.
 It also visits a number of smaller islands within the Philippines archipelago.”